top of page

 Can you see bed bugs?
 What size are bed bugs?

-It is so challenging to really understand how difficult it can be to detect bedbugs.
-Most people believe they should be very obvious to see.
-Many people have commented that they have been told by several exterminators that they have no evidence of bedbugs only to discover them at some point on their own.
+It is challenging to understand just how difficult it can be to detect bedbugs.
+Most people believe they should be very obvious to see however this is not always the case.
+Many of my patients have commented to me during their patient visits that they have been told by several exterminators that no evidence of bedbugs has been found in their home only to discover the bugs at some point on their own.

 Adult bed bugs are the size of a sesame seed or apple seed.
 They are flat and a reddish brown color.